Simple/Minimalist gallery plugins for portfolio – 2025

 1. Image Gallery Block

-Honestly, Image Gallery Block was one of the few that didn’t make me want to stab myself.
-It’s easy to adjust, understand and it makes nice galleries.
+Image Gallery Block was the easiest one to achieve a simple gallery for free.
+It’s easy to adjust, understand, and it makes nice galleries.

 Advantages: